Ross Wallace: Preston North End

 At the start of the 2009–10 season, Wallace continued to establish himself in the first team, where he began to play in a playmaker role.
 Wallace scored his first goal of the season, in a 1–1 draw against Ipswich Town on 29 August 2009.
 He later scored three more goals by the end of the year.
 Wallace then scored his fifth goal of the season, in a 4–2 loss against Bristol City on 16 January 2010.
 He later scored two more goals later in the 2009–10 season, coming against Nottingham Forest and Reading.
-Unlike last season, Wallace wasn't able to provide more assists, registering only seven.
+Unlike last season, Wallace was not able to provide more assists, registering only seven.
 However, he received thirteen bookings, missing two games as a result.
-At the end of the 2009–10 season, Wallace went on to make forty–five appearances and scoring seven times in all competitions.
+By the end of the 2009–10 season, Wallace went on to make forty–five appearances and scored seven times in all competitions.

-Upon leaving the club, Wallace said he was disappointed not to say goodbye to his Preston teammates.
+Upon leaving the club, Wallace said he was disappointed about not getting the chance to say goodbye to his Preston teammates.
 However, Wallace was criticised in an interview with The Lancashire Telegraph when he expressed his lack of sympathy on Preston North End's struggles that eventually saw them relegated the following season.
-While playing for Sheffield Wednesday against his former club, Preston North End on 20 February 2016, Wallace received boos from the club's supporters whenever he touched the ball throughout the match, losing 1–0.
+While playing for Sheffield Wednesday against his former club, Preston North End on 20 February 2016, Wallace was booed by the club's supporters whenever he touched the ball throughout the match, as Wednesday lost 1–0.